DaniBis/doWhat-2.0/docs/dowhat_pilot_validation.md

 - Access to the target Supabase project (URL + service role key).
 The seed script writes directly to `auth`, `profiles`, `user_sport_profiles`, `venues`, `activities`, `sessions`, `session_open_slots`, and `session_attendees`.
 - Node 20+, pnpm 9+, and the repo dependencies installed (`pnpm install`).
 - Optional: export `DOWHAT_SEED_PASSWORD` to force a deterministic password for any newly created pilot accounts (otherwise the script generates random ones and prints them at the end).
-The legacy env var `SOCIAL_SWEAT_SEED_PASSWORD` is still understood but now logs a deprecation warning.

 ## 1. Seed the Bucharest pilot data